Close

 Nicolai Hojgaard

 Nicolai has an identical twin brother, Rasmus.
 The pair started playing the game of golf when they were four years old.
 Alongside his brother Rasmus, the duo played in the 2018 Junior Ryder Cup together, halving their first match against Akshay Bhatia and Michael Thorbjornsen.
 Nicolai and his brother shot to prominence when they teamed up with John Axelsen, leading Denmark to win the 2018 Eisenhower Trophy at the World Amateur Team Championship.
-Both Nicolai and Rasmus made a birdie on the 72nd hole to edge the favored United States team, which included Collin Morikawa, by just 1 shot.
+Nicolai and Rasmus made a birdie on the 72nd hole to edge the favored United States team, including Collin Morikawa, by just 1 shot.
 On paper, Nicolai was individually the more successful of the twins during their amateur careers.
 Reaching #5 in the World at just 17 years old, he won the European Amateur Championship at the Royal Hague Golf & Country Club and played in The Open Championship at Carnoustie.

-2020 Notes: Played in 18 European Tour events making seven cuts.
+2020 Notes: Played in 18 European Tour events, making seven cuts.
 Their best finish was T-16th at the Italian Open.
 They also played in six Challenge Tour events.

-2021 Notes Played in 22 European Tour events making 15 cuts with five top-ten finishes.
+2021 Notes: Played in 22 European Tour events, making 15 cuts with five top-ten finishes.
 Was T-7th at the Austrian Golf Open, seven shots back of winner John Catlin.
 Shot 65-66 over the weekend at the Canary Islands Championship to finish T-4th.
 In September, Hojgaard won his first European Tour event at the Italian Open, winning by a shot ahead of Tommy Fleetwood and Adrian Meronk.
 His twin brother Rasmus had won the week before at the Omega European Masters, meaning the Hojgaard twins became the first brothers to win in back-to-back weeks on the European Tour.
 He ended the season shooting a final round 64 to finish T-2nd at the Portugal Masters, two shots back of winner Thomas Pieters.
 He then finished T-4th at the DP World Tour Championship, two shots back of winner Collin Morikawa.
 He ended the year 8th in the Race to Dubai with winnings of euro1,203,973.

 Player Career Chart (for all results recorded on all Tours in GOLFstats)

-Career at a Glance: Starts: 104, Cuts Made: 60 (58%), Top Tens: 17 (16%) , Rounds: 325, Scoring Avg: 70.65, Career Earnings: $7,851,925 - Best Finish: 1st (3 times)
+Career at a Glance: Starts: 140, Cuts Made: 86 (61%), Top Tens: 22 (16%) , Rounds: 447, Scoring Avg: 70.62, Career Earnings: $10,633,472 - Best Finish: 1st (3 times)

 Click Red Circle to go to that tournament.
 Click left or right of the yellow marker to scroll the graph, or drag the marker left or right.